 Increased ability to address marketing challenges: Through extensive discovery and stakeholder engagement, the Centretek team developed a UX, design and content strategy that directly addressed MU Health Care’s challenges and misperceptions related to outdated facilities, lack of in-market awareness for specialty care, and leakage for specialty/complex care services to St. Louis and Kansas City.

 For example, the site offers flexible templates that allow for customizable landing pages.
 The MU Health Care team capitalized on this flexibility, working with Centretek to develop different landing pages for each of the priority service lines.
-These differences highlight the unique capabilities and distinctions among priority service lines, while still maintaining the feel of the MU Health Care brand.
+These differences highlight the unique capabilities and distinctions among priority service lines, while still maintaining the feel of the University of Missouri Health Care brand.

 The site also incorporates slideshows and videos shot at the MU Health Care campus to showcase the facilities while making them more approachable to potential consumers.